-How Much Should The Public Be Told About Risky Virus Research?
+How Much Should The Public Be Told About Research Into Risky Viruses?

 Scientists have argued for years over whether it's ever justifiable to do experiments that might create "potential pandemic pathogens" — viruses or other germs that are likely to be highly contagious from person to person and capable of causing a significant number of illnesses and deaths.

-Some think that, if this research is to be done, it requires an unusual degree of transparency, because it involves deliberately making a pathogen more risky.
+Some think that if this research is to be done, it requires an unusual degree of transparency because it involves deliberately making a pathogen more risky.

 Those in favor of this virus tinkering say it's necessary to prepare for the possibility that an animal pathogen circulating out in nature might mutate in a way that lets it start sickening humans and spreading widely.
 It's not a theoretical danger; past pandemics, like the 1918 flu, killed millions.

-That's why some researchers say they have to take worrisome viruses into the lab and tweak them, in order to see what these germs are capable of.
-The findings could tell public health workers what potential dangers lie ahead, so that they can get ready with the right surveillance tools, vaccines, and medicines.
+That's why some researchers say they have to take worrisome viruses into the lab and tweak them in order to see what these germs are capable of.
+The findings could tell public health workers what potential dangers lie ahead, so that they can get ready with the right surveillance tools, vaccines and medicines.

 Risks of accidents — or terrorism